Tech-at-DU/Flask-Playlister/P12-Deleting-Comments/content.md

 # Adding the Destroy Route

 Now we need a delete action route.
-After deleting the comment, it should redirect back to the parent review (`reviews_show`).
+After deleting the comment, it should redirect back to the parent playlist (`playlists_show`).

 > [action]
 >